vubao108/ReadingLWT/README.md

 - Note: require Net FrameWork 4.5.2 : https://www.microsoft.com/en-us/download/details.aspx?id=42642

-Usage:
+Usage :
+If you read directly on ReadingLWT:
 - F2 to copy text in current Dictionary, put selected text to Translation field in LWT and Anki field

+If you read on web, pdf or other:
+ - Select word need to search dictionary, press F1 to open word in goldendict.
-- F3 to copy text in current Dictionary, put selected text to Translation field in LWT, and add new LWT card with all text in current Dictionary
+ - F2 to copy selected text in current Dictionary on goldendict , it will put selected text to Translation field in LWT and add card to Anki.
 - Watch tutorial Video at:
 1. https://youtu.be/jTsu-IOriW4
 2. https://youtu.be/l9S_tW6mMls